FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 The creator of the Article has '''seller_id==0'''

 - Method: GET /getArticleTravel
-- Return: a list of Transactions in case of success, error description else.
+- Return: a list of Transactions in case of success, error description otherwise.
 - Fields:
  - tran_id LONG

 @UPDATE 4/04/2017: the article travel now return even the seller/buyer Json object for each transaction.
          Look at the [Transaction](#Transaction) definition

+## getArticleLife

+This function return a list of article travels.

+- Method: GET /getArticleLife
+- Return: a list of ArticleTravels in case of success, error description otherwise.
+- Fields:
+ - article_id LONG

 ## addUser